shadibadria/Blue_Green_Deployment/README.md

 - Docker.
 - AWS EKS
 - Jenkins server for ci/cd
-- DevSecOps - travis (for the filesystem and container)
+- DevSecOps:
+  - SAST(static): for source code
      - solarqube - code quality check.
         - Check for code coverage(how many lines from code are tested ,  code quality checks(bugs,vulnerabilities,code smell)
+- DAST(dynamic): for filesystem and image
+  -  travis (for the filesystem and container)
 - Nexus -  artifact the package.
 - Linux + bash scripts .
 - JavaSpring Boot + mysql database.